 A sender queues messages on a sending flow one after another.
-A receiver can recover the original queuing order of the messages, even when they are reordered in transit by the network or as a result of loss and retransmission.
+A receiver can recover the original queuing order of the messages, even when they are reordered in transit by the network or as a result of loss and retransmission, by means of the messages' fragment sequence numbers.
 Flows are the basic units of message sequencing; each flow is sequenced independently of all other flows; inter-flow message arrival and delivery sequencing is not guaranteed.

 Independent flow sequencing allows a sender to prioritize the transmission or retransmission of the messages of one flow over those of other flows in a session, allocating capacity from the transmission budget according to priority.
 RTMFP is designed for flows to be the basic unit of prioritization.
-In any flow, the sequence numbers of all fragments of a message MUST be greater than the sequence numbers of all fragments of all previously queued messages in that flow.
+In any flow, fragment sequence numbers are unique and monotonically increasing; that is, the fragment sequence numbers for any message MUST be greater than the fragment sequence numbers of all messages previously queued in that flow.
 Receipt of fragments within a flow out of sequence number order creates discontiguous gaps at the receiver, causing it to send an acknowledgement for every packet and for the size of the encoded acknowledgements to grow.
 Therefore, for any flow, the sender SHOULD send lower sequence numbers first.